aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Lab_Notes.md

     I : :py:class:`~numpy.ndarray`
         (N_px,) vectorized image
     """
+    # the shape returns two values
     N_tube, N_px = S.shape

+    # here it seems that we have a matrix of floats and we have two parameters specifying the size of the matrix of zeroes, the second one for some reason is not specified
     I = np.zeros((N_px,), dtype=float) if (I0 is None) else I0.copy()

     if permute:
+        # permuting a vector of elements from one to N_iter
         index = np.random.permutation(N_iter)
     else:
         index = np.arange(N_iter)

     for k in tqdm.tqdm(index):
+        # where here we take the modulo of N_tube
         idx = k % N_tube
         n, s = N[idx], S[idx].toarray()[0]
         l = s @ s